brainlife/docs/docs/tutorial/fmri-preprocessing-tutorial.md

 ### Copy appropriate data over from a single subject in the InterTVA project

-1. Click the following link to go to the project's page for the 'InterTVA' project: https://brainlife.io/project/5c8415aa34225c0031027372
+1. Click the following link to go to the project's page for the [InterTVA project](https://brainlife.io/project/5c8415aa34225c0031027372){target=_blank}
 1. Click the 'Archive' tab at the top of the screen to go to the archive's page.
 1. Select the following datatypes from one subject by clicking the boxes next to the data:
     * func/task rest